Dexalot/dexalot-docs/docs/README.md

     details: "Learn the concepts, background and vision"
     link: articles

+  - title: Tutorials
+    icon: markdown
+    details: "Read, watch and learn how to use Dexalot"
+    link: tutorials

   - title: Smart Contracts
     icon: markdown
     details: "Main and auxiliary contracts that make the dual-chain application"